muchcreative/Single-Stock-EDA-Example/README.md

 This is an excerpt from one of my stock machine learning programs.

+**Starting Assumptions and Data**

 Before we start we also need to make some data assumptions.

 Data:
-- Data and stock market is non-stationary
+- Data and stock OHLC data market is non-stationary
-- Stock data does not follow a random walk
+- Stock data does not completely follow a random walk, but there are trends within a stock price that can be determined by a random walk with a deterministic trend and drift.
+With the following being proved with both the advent of algorithmic trading strategies but more so with HFT (high frequency trading).

 Goals:
-- Create understandable and applicable machine learning or strategy algorithmic features with EDA
+- Create applicable machine learning or strategy algorithmic features

+There our Null Hypothesis Will Be:
+- *Some null hypothesis*

 Will be, not completely a random walk but a verison of it with some underlying trend or drift and creating algorithsm to help trade the stock market are multivariate models with univariate models being impractical in real-life.